-Within the research area of accelerating volume rendering, two main research streams may be distinguished.
-One stream is focused on exploiting special purpose hardware such as Volume Pro [PHK99], Vizard [MKW02] or graphic cards (GPU) [WE98, GWGS02].
+Within the research area of accelerating volume rendering, two main research streams can be distinguished.
+One stream is focused on exploiting special purpose hardware such as Volume Pro (Pfister et al. [15]), Vizard (Meissner et al. [8]) or graphic cards (GPU) (Cabral et al. [1], Westermann et al. [19], Guthe et al. [3] and many others).
 This approach usually provides high performance when data fits into internal memory.
 However, this issue becomes the most critical bottleneck once the data size exceeds the onboard internal memory capacity.
 Expensive main memory to internal memory transfers have to be performed, which lead to an enormous performance penalty.
-Furthermore, the accelerated pace of the GPUs development cycle forces the heterogeneity of multi-user hardware environments.
+Furthermore, the accelerated pace of the GPU's development cycle produces heterogenous multi-user hardware environments.
 This makes the adoption of such special purpose hardware solutions even more difficult.
 The other research stream is based on CPU technologies.
 In general they provide better performance for large data due to the inherent larger memory capacity.
-Many proposed approaches for CPU based volume raycasting achieve high performance by utilizing super-computers or clusters; e.g. Parker et al. [PSL98] presented a volume rendering approach on an SGI Reality Monster and was capable to render the Visible Woman (approx. 1 GB) with up to 20 fps utilizing 128 processors.
+Many proposed approaches for CPU based volume raycasting achieve high performance by utilizing super-computers or clusters; e.g. Parker et al. [14] presented a volume rendering approach on an SGI Reality Monster and were capable to render the Visible Woman (approx. 1 GB) with up to 20 fps utilizing 128 processors.
 However, it is a large scale solution which does not apply to the needs and capacities of an ordinary medical environment.